dizlex/3CVSPmethodCode/README.md

 REQUIREMENTS:
 1) The data organized using an SEG-Y format in a .txt file with or without headers must be put in the same directory as the downloaded git files.
-2) The curveFittingToolBox must be installed in MATLAB a version not older than 2015.
+2) The curveFittingToolBox must be installed in MATLAB 2015a and forward.
 2) Powerpoint 2013 or later version (used for visualizing the results in a single file)

 HOW TO RUN THIS PROGRAM: